Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

       on LUMI, with correct dependency versions etc.
     - [LUMI EasyBuild container installation recipes GitHub repository](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-containers) contains the recipes that are used to ease access to the containers that are in `/appl/local/containers`.
+    - But a more user-friendly overview of all those recipes is available in the [LUMI Software Library][software-library].
 - Other EasyBuild recipes for the Cray Programming Environment
     - [CSCS GitHub repository](https://github.com/eth-cscs/production).
       Most of the recipes are for Piz Daint which uses slightly different toolchains.